 When it comes to football and baseball fields, a few trends continue to gain traction.
 On artificial turf football fields, you’ll see different colored panels that alternate from end zone to end zone.

 With baseball fields, field owners are using different mow pattern stripes in the infield and the outfield to mimic the look of freshly cut grass.
 We’ve even designed and installed colored warning tracks, such as this unique, blue warning track below.

 End zones are becoming much more eye-catching with colorful, bright panels, and large lettering.
 Lettering for end zones can be in any font, but varsity font is typically the most common choice.
 When using an alternative font, keep in mind that the wider the font, the more costly the letters will be.

-If you’re looking for a field design upgrade, our expert field designer, Amber Moore, will work with you to bring your field vision to life using CAD drawings and virtual videos.
-Here are two examples that showcase her design expertise:
+If you’re looking for a field design upgrade, our expert field designers will work with you to bring your field vision to life using CAD drawings and virtual videos.
+Here are two examples that showcase our design expertise: